cscart/docs/en/user_guide/payment_methods/paypal_for_marketplaces.rst

 .. important::

     The **PayPal for Marketplaces** add-on first appeared in Multi-Vendor 4.8.1.
-The integration hasn't been certified by PayPal yet. `See this article for current, up-to-date PayPal solutions integrated with CS-Cart </user_guide/payment_methods/paypal>`.
+The integration hasn't been certified by PayPal yet. :doc:`See this article for current, up-to-date PayPal solutions integrated with CS-Cart </user_guide/payment_methods/paypal>`.

 ================================
 Step 1.
 Configure Payment Method